 - In studies of permeabilized cells, the viability of the cell culture or cell suspension of origin should be reported.
 Normalization should be evaluated for total cell count or viable cell count. - Terms and symbols are summarized in Table 8.Their use will facilitate transdisciplinary communication and support further development of a consistent theory of bioenergetics and mitochondrial physiology.
 Technical terms related to and defined with normal words can be used as index terms in data repositories, support the creation of ontologies towards semantic information processing (MitoPedia), and help in communicating analytical findings as impactful data-driven stories.
-'Makina data available without making it understandable may be worse than not making it available at all' (National Academies of Sciences, Engineering, and Medicine 2018).
-Success will depend on taking further steps: (1) exhaustive textmining considering Omics data and functional data; (2) network analysis of Omics data with bioinformatics tools; (3)

-cross-validation with distinct bioinformatics approaches; (4) correlation with physiological data; (5) guidelines for biological validation of network data.
+'Making data available without makina it understandable may be worse than not making it available at all' [98].
+Success will depend on taking further steps: (1) exhaustive text-mining considering Omics data and functional data: (2) network analysis of Omics data with bioinformatics tools; (3) cross-validation with distinct bioinformatics approaches; (4) correlation with physiological data; (5) guidelines for biological validation of network data.
 This is a call to carefully contribute to FAIR principles (Findable, Accessible, Interoperable, Reusable) for the sharing of scientific data.